cac1031/COMP3311-24T2/Week2/tut.md

 ### Q7
 **Draw an ER diagram for the following application from the manufacturing industry:**\
 Done in class

-### Q17
-**Why are duplicate tuples not allowed in relations?**\
-Not that it is not allowed, but tuples are always seen collectively as sets.

 ### Q18
 **Consider the following simple relational schema:**